ICCCIVY/2420-Assignment-1/README.md

 1. Before creating a cloud-init file, install a text editor like Vim or Nano.

-- To install nano, run:
+- To install nano:
 ```
 sudo pacman -S nano
 ```
-- To install vim, run"
+- To install vim:
 ```
 sudo pacman -S vim
 ```